echasnovski/nvim/lua/mini-dev/TESTING.md

 ### First test

 A test is defined as function assigned to a field of test set.
 If it throws error, test has failed.
+Test file should return single test set.
 Here is an example:

 ```lua
 local T = MiniTest.new_set()